Conquer the Tumor MicroenvironmentOne Image. All The Answers.

 Learn How MIBI™ Technology Advances Your Research

-IONpath’s collaborative partnership services include multiplex assay panel development and in-depth analysis by our pathology and bioinformatics teams.
+IONpath’s collaborative partnership services include multiplexed IHC assay panel development and in-depth analysis by our pathology and bioinformatics teams.

 MIBI Approach for TME